-Administration and other operating expenses for the Company have increased to USD 32 million in 2022 compared to USD 27 million in 2021.
-The increase is mainly due to a once-off specific provision.
-Financing expenses have decreased from, USD 20 million in 2022 compared to USD 27 million in 2021, primarily due to a reduction in collateral fees.
+Administration and other operating expenses for the Company, which are deemed non-attributable expenses, have increased to USD 25 million in 2023 compared to USD 19 million in 20224.
+The increase is mainly due to a once-off true up expenses from 2022.
+Financing expenses have increased to USD 18 million in 2023 from USD 9 million in 2022, primarily due to loan interest on subordinated liabilities with SCOR SE.